Applelo/vite-plugin-browser-sync/README.md

 ## vite-plugin-browser-sync options for BrowserSync

 This plugin overrides default options from BrowserSync to doesn't duplicate behaviors already handle by ViteJS.
-Futhermore, it syncs with your ViteJS Config.
+Futhermore, your ViteJS config are synced with BrowserSync.

 If you want to change the overrided options you free to do so via the `bs` object.